gcxchange-gcechange/spfx-walls/README.md

 ## Deployment

-spfx-extendlang is intended to be deployed tenant wide
+spfx-walls is intended to be deployed tenant wide

 ## Required API access